 Tracey Wilson - Growing up on the east coast surrounded by so many bakeries we always had fresh bread around.
 But when I moved to MI many years ago I found myself craving a good artisan bread I could sop up all the goodness at mealtime with, so I dug into my roots, enjoy!
 Irish Brown Bread

-Laura Fuller - Laura's recipe comes from her middle eastern background and one of sweet indulgence.
-She says this may look difficult, but make it once and you'll find it becoming a regular go to recipe!
+Laura Fuller - Laura's recipe comes from her middle eastern background, and is one of sweet indulgence.
+She also likes adding an american twist and using pecans!
+She says this may look difficult, but make it once and you'll find it becoming a regular go to recipe! *As long as it's not too humid out!
 Baklava

 Regina Pinney - Growing up in the Midwest, Regina was raised within the confines of the Betty Crocker Cook Book & casseroles were adored – yum..
 Cream of whatever with noodles!